lincolnpoh/github-learning-repo/README.md

 "git branch [Insert name of new branch.
 Eg: new_feature]": This will add a new branch to our project.
 Take note that we have to switch to the new branch manually.
 Take note that VScode will NOT switch to the newly created branch automatically, unless we specifically instruct it to by using "checkout" command.

 "git checkout [Insert name of target branch]": This will allow us to "switch" or "checkout" to the specified branch.
 More information regarding checkout could be found under the "Git knowledge section" below.
+Fun fact: We could replace "checkout" command with "switch" and the result will be the same.

 "git branch -M [Insert name of the primary branch.
 Eg: main]": This command allows us to move or rename our branch to something else.
 Take note that we HAVE to capitalize the flag M.
 Eg: If we execute "git branch -M main", we will be renaming our primary/master branch to "main".